History of Abkhazia: The Abkhazian War

-On 21 February 1992, Georgia's ruling Military Council announced that it was abolishing the Soviet-era constitution and restoring the 1921 Constitution of the Democratic Republic of Georgia.
-Many Abkhaz interpreted this as an abolition of their autonomous status.
-In response, on 23 July 1992, the Abkhazia government effectively declared secession from Georgia, although this gesture went unrecognized by any other country.
-The Georgian government accused Gamsakhurdia supporters of kidnapping Georgia's interior minister and holding him captive in Abkhazia.
-The Georgian government dispatched 3,000 troops to the region, ostensibly to restore order.
-Heavy fighting between Georgian forces and Abkhazian militia broke out in and around Sukhumi.
-The Abkhazian authorities rejected the government's claims, claiming that it was merely a pretext for an invasion.
+Meanwhile, on 11 August 1992, in a hit-and-run campaign, the armed supporters of former Georgian president Zviad Gamsakhurdia kidnapped Georgian Interior Minister, Roman Gventsadze, and five other officials in the town of Zugdidi.
+In response, Shevardnadze sent troops to Zugdidi, which borders Abkhazia.
+The hostages, including the Georgian Interior Minister and security chief, were held in Abkhazia (with Sukhumi being one of the strongholds of Gamsakhurdia supporters).
+At the same time, the anarchy on the highway and railroad caused the frequent robbery of trains, with estimated one out of every ten trains being targeted.
+The Georgian government dispatched 3,000 troops to Abkhazia.
+Heavy fighting between Georgian forces and Abkhazian militia broke out in and around Sukhumi after the Abkhaz fired upon the Georgian troops.
+The Abkhazian authorities rejected the government's claims, alleging that it was merely a pretext for an "invasion".
 After about a week's fighting and many casualties on both sides, Georgian government forces managed to take control of most of Abkhazia, and closed down the regional parliament.

-The Abkhazians' military defeat was met with a hostile response by the self-styled Confederation of Mountain Peoples of the Caucasus, an umbrella group uniting a number of pro-Russian movements in the North Caucasus, Russia (Chechens, Cossacks, Ossetians and others).
+The Abkhazians' military defeat was met with a hostile response by the self-styled Confederation of Mountain Peoples of the Caucasus, an umbrella group uniting a number of movements in the North Caucasus, Russia (Chechens, Circassians, Ossetians and others).
 Hundreds of volunteer paramilitaries from Russia (including the then little known Shamil Basayev) joined forces with the Abkhazian separatists to fight the Georgian government forces.
-Regular Russian forces also reportedly sided with the secessionists.
-In September, the Abkhaz and Russian paramilitaries mounted a major offensive after breaking a cease-fire, which drove the Georgian forces out of large swathes of the republic.
+Russian military forces also sided with the secessionists.
+In October 1992, the Abkhaz and Russian paramilitaries mounted a major offensive after breaking a cease-fire, which drove the Georgian forces out of large swathes of the republic.
 Shevardnadze's government accused Russia of giving covert military support to the rebels with the aim of "detaching from Georgia its native territory and the Georgia-Russian frontier land".
 The year 1992 ended with the rebels in control of much of Abkhazia northwest of Sukhumi.

 The conflict remained stalemated until July 1993, following an agreement in Sochi, when the Abkhaz separatist militias launched an abortive attack on Georgian-held Sukhumi.
 The capital was surrounded and heavily shelled, with Shevardnadze himself trapped in the city.

 Although a truce was declared at the end of July, this collapsed after a renewed Abkhaz attack in mid-September.
 After ten days of heavy fighting, Sukhumi fell on 27 September 1993.
 Eduard Shevardnadze narrowly escaped death, having vowed to stay in the city no matter what, but he was eventually forced to flee when separatist snipers fired on the hotel where he was residing.
-Abkhaz, North Caucasians militants and their allies committed widespread atrocities after the fall of Sukhumi.
+Abkhaz, North Caucasians militants and their allies committed widespread atrocities after the Fall of Sukhumi.
 Large numbers of remaining Georgian civilians were murdered and their property was looted.